 We often hear about strict vegans and how they are not able to enjoy life because of their radical lifestyle.
-How awful it must be for them to not enjoy a steak every now and then, or how miserable they must be to not visit the ZOO and see wolves and koalas in cages.
+How awful it must be for them to not enjoy a steak every now and then, or how miserable they must be to not visit the zoo and see wolves and koalas in cages.

 Let me ask you this:

-Strict vegans are just vegans; there is no such thing as a vegan that hurts animals once in a while just for the sake of not being so radical and strict.
+Strict vegans are just vegans; there is no such thing as a vegan that hurts other animals once in a while just for the sake of not being so radical and strict.
 Does being strict mean that we never eat a dessert that has just a tiny bit of honey on it or that we never ride horse carriages?
 Yes, it means exactly that.

 If you are one of those people that think that there are two categories of veganism – the strict one and the normal one – then I have to disappoint you that there is just one, the normal one.
-There is nothing strict in not exploiting animals or eating their rotten flesh.
+There is nothing strict in not exploiting other animals or eating their rotten flesh.

 Many vegans, who are afraid to turn people away from this lifestyle if they appear too strict, would overlook this and tell you that it’s okay, but not me.
 Uh-uh.
-I have absolutely no problem with telling you that you are NOT vegan if you continue with killing insects/bugs, riding horses or exploiting animals in any other way.
-You just aren’t.
+I have absolutely no problem with telling you that you are not vegan if you continue with killing small animals, riding horses or exploiting other animals in any other way.

 It’s not about perfection; it’s about doing what we can.
-And we can all let animals live.
+And we can all let other animals live.
 We will never reach perfection.
 It doesn’t exist.
 So strict vegans do no exist, who exists are the people who care and are doing something.